eliheuer/solitreo/fontbakery/fontbakery-report.md

 redundant and serve only to increase the font&#x27;s file size.</pre>

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- brevecombcy.case
-	- nine.dnom
-	- uni0327.case
-	- seven.dnom
 	- uni0304.case
+	- uni030C.alt
 	- one.numr
+	- three.numr
+	- two.numr
+	- uni0327.case
-	- one.dnom
+	- five.numr
-	- qudblrit_qudblrit_qudblrit
+	- qudblleft_qudblleft_qudblleft
-	- six.numr
+	- brevecombcy.case
-	- uni0306.case
+	- eight.dnom
 	- And 26 more.

 Use -F or --full-lists to disable shortening of long lists.